• Skip to primary navigation

 Step 1: Trace around the outside of the handle of your skillet onto a piece of paper.
 Then add about 3/4 inch all around.
 Cut this shape out and use it as your pattern.

 Step 2: Wash, dry, and iron your cotton fabric that you’re using for the outside fabric and the lining.
 Then us the pattern that you made to cut out your fabric.
-Lay it on top of your fabrics and cut out 2 from the outside fabric, 2 from the lining fabric, and 2 from the insulated batting.

 Step 3: You’re going to make a stack of fabric.
 First put down one of your pieces of insulated batting.
 Then lay a piece of your outside fabric on top, with the right side facing up.
-Next add your other piece of outside fabric, with the right side down.
-Then finish with your second piece of lining.
-Step 4: Pin the stack together and then sew around the curved edge, sewing 1/4 inch from the edge, like in the picture above.

 Step 5: Place your two pieces of lining fabric with the right sides together.
 Pin and sew them together line you did with your first stack, BUT this time leave an opening on one of the sides of the lining of about 2 inches or so.